AP source: Browns still putting rush on Jadeveon Clowney - WTMJ

 The person spoke on condition of anonymity because of the sensitivity of the matter.

+Clowney, who was the No. 1 overall pick in 2014, did not have a sack in eight games before undergoing season-ending knee surgery.
+Despite his lack of statistics, the Titans insisted that Clowney was effective within their defensive scheme.

-If he comes to Cleveland, the 28-year-old Clowney would pair with All-Pro defensive end Myles Garret and give the Browns two of the NFL’s best edge rushers on the same line.
+The Browns are looking for a pass-rushing end to pair with All-Pro Myles Garrett, and if Clowney signs with Cleveland, the team will have two of the NFL’s best edge rushers on the same line.

+Clowney may not get to the quarterback with the same frequency as he did earlier in his career, but the 28-year-old is solid against the run and would give offenses something else to worry about.

+The Browns went 11-5 in the regular season in 2020, ended their long playoff drought, and beat rival Pittsburgh in the wild-card round before losing to Kansas City.

-The Browns ended their long playoff drought last season and have Super Bowl aspirations.
-They have been in the market to upgrade their defensive end spot after Olivier Vernon ruptured an Achilles tendon in the regular-season finale and wasn’t re-signed.
+Cleveland has been in the market to upgrade the defensive end spot after Olivier Vernon ruptured an Achilles tendon in the regular-season finale and wasn’t re-signed.
+The Browns signed free agent Takk McKinley to a one-year, $4.25 million contract last month.

-Cleveland’s draft plans could be affected if the team signs Clowney.
-The Browns have the No. 26 overall pick and will likely add another defensive piece after addressing the unit during free agency with several signings.
+General manager Andrew Berry’s draft plans could be affected if the Browns sign Clowney.
+Cleveland has the No. 26 overall pick and will likely add another defensive piece after addressing the unit with several signings in free agency.

 The Browns showed some interest in star end J.J.
 Watt before he signed with Arizona.